 Stage 1, preparatory:

-Stage 2, holding a discussion:
+Stage 2, discussion:

 the next two rounds repeat the previous ones and are carried out according to the same algorithm as the first two.

-Stage 3, summarizing the discussion:
+Stage 3, summing up the discussion:

 Sample itinerary for a group of 20 people